orbitcowboy/uCTest/README.md

 # uCTest

-uCTest is a lightweight unit testing framework for C. It provides a set of macros that can be used to build and execute test suites.
+uCTest is a lightweight unit testing framework for C. It provides a set of macros that can be used to implement unit test cases with almost zero overhead.

 ## Features